Find Affordable College Courses

 UNL Natural Resources Conservation Master’s Program

-During the 2020-2021 academic year, 17 conservation majors earned their master's degree from UNL.
-Of these graduates, 59% were men and 41% were women.
-Nationwide, master's degree programs only see 40% men graduate in conservation each year.
+For the most recent academic year available, 57% of conservation master's degrees went to men and 43% went to women.
+Nationwide, master's degree programs only see 38% men graduate in conservation each year.
 UNL does a better job at serving the male population as it supports 19% more men than average.

 undefined

-Of the students who received a conservation master's degree from UNL, 82% were white.
-This is above average for this degree on the natiowide level.
+Of the students who received a conservation master's degree from UNL, 57% were white.
+This is below average for this degree on the natiowide level.

 The following table and chart show the race/ethnicity for students who recently graduated from University of Nebraska - Lincoln with a master's in conservation.